Skip to main content

 • South Tempe: South of the ASU campus, this area features a mix of residential neighborhoods and rental properties, providing a quieter atmosphere ideal for focused study.
 Its balance of suburban charm and accessibility to campus makes it an attractive option for students looking for a calmer living environment.

 • Apache Boulevard: Stretching east from the campus, Apache Boulevard is lined with various student-focused apartment complexes offering amenities tailored to student needs.
-The Valley Metro Light Rail runs along this corridor, providing easy access to other parts of Tempe and the greater Phoenix area.
+The Valley Metro Light Rail runs along this corridor, providing easy, car-free access to campus and the greater Phoenix area.

 • Rural Road Area: Situated to the east of campus, this neighborhood features a mix of traditional apartments and rental houses.
 Its close proximity to campus and a quieter residential atmosphere make it appealing to many students.